-The ordination hall interior is built from Italian white Carrara marble.
-The bronze Buddha image contains the ashes and relics of King Rama V which are enshrined in the base.
+The ordination hall interior made from Italian white Carrara marble.
+The bronze Buddha image contains the ashes and relics of King Rama V which are in the base.
 The hall is colorful with gold and white walls rising from slabs of crimson, grey and ochre marble, patterned marble floors and a sky-blue wall behind the Buddha image.
 Paintings of important stupas from all over Thailand adorn the walls.

 The exterior features large marble pillars and marble lion guardians in both the front and rear.
 The cloister at the rear houses a collection of 52 Buddha images of various styles and periods around a marble courtyard.
-The temple setting is attractive and picturesque within leafy grounds that feature a small canal which you can cross using a footbridge which leads to the monks living quarters which are housed in well maintained European style wooden houses.
+The temple setting is attractive and picturesque within leafy grounds that feature a small canal which you can cross using a footbridge which leads to the monks living quarters which are in well maintained European style wooden houses.
 There is also a marble belfry complete with temple drums.
 In the early morning between 06.00-07.30 monks line up outside the temple to receive alms which typically include donations of food, toiletries, and other essentials.

 Location: Corner of Sri Ayutthaya Road and Nakhon Pathom Road, Dusit district.